elix/rfcs/proposals/0000-content-mixins.md

 means of retrieving content and filtering out the useful items.
 However, the needs here appear to be so consistent that it would be cumbersome to manage this on a per-component basis.

+# Unresolved questions

+As noted in the section on `ChildrenContentMixin`, a browser discrepancy regarding the raising of the initial `slotchange` event complicates the mixin's ability to consistently invoke `symbols.contentChanged`.
+Further investigation is required to isolate the problem and file bugs with the affected browsers or on the relevant web spec.
+In the meantime, it would be beneficial if we could find a way for `ChildrenContentMixin` to normalize invocation of `symbols.contentChanged` so that it only happens once.
+That may be challenging, however.